uhasker/getting-things-done-in-next-js/src/chapter6/04-the-document-object-model.md

 The DOM is a _language-agnostic model_ that represents the structure of a document.
 On the other hand, HTML is a _specific language_ that encodes a particular kind of DOM into text usable by web browsers.

-To simplify, _you_ write HTML, the browser parses that and then _the browser_ displays a DOM tree.
+To simplify, _you_ write an HTML document, the browser parses that document into a DOM tree and then _the browser_ displays a DOM tree.

-## Manipulating the DOM using JavaScript
+### Manipulating the DOM using JavaScript

 Whenever you write applications which have a lot of logic in the client, you will need to manipulate the DOM (i.e. add, remove, change or retrieve elements).
-This can be done by using JavaScript functions that exist on the `document` object, which is is a global variable that refers to the currently rendered DOM tree.
+This can be done by using JavaScript functions that exist on the `document` object, which is a global variable that refers to the currently rendered DOM tree.

 For the rest of this section, we will consider the following document: